Save your photos! Well, some of them.

 I am curious what other photographers do with the shots they initially think are “borderline”?
 Do you purge everything but the strongest images right away or do you sit on a lot of shots so you can evaluate them later?

-Tags: abies lasiocarpa, abies procera, alpenglow, alpine, cascade mountain range, cascade range, coniferous, eagle peak, mount rainier national park, mountains, national park, noble fir, north america, pacific northwest, post-processing, ricksecker point, subapline fir, sunset, tatoosh range, thuja plicata, united states, washington state, western red cedar, workflow
+Tags: abies lasiocarpa, abies procera, alpenglow, alpine, cascade mountain range, cascade range, coniferous, eagle peak, mount rainier national park, mountains, national park, noble fir, north america, pacific northwest, ricksecker point, subapline fir, sunset, tatoosh range, thuja plicata, united states, western red cedar, workflow